 ‡I heard the band Carcass for the first time from Jimmy when we were on our way to a record convention and he threw one of their tapes in, exclaiming, “These guys shred!”
 I remember being shocked by the band’s music, a rare feeling you might get when hearing something totally new.

-All of the back issues of the ‘zine are searchable at our archive site.
+All of the back issues of the ‘zine are searchable at the archive site.
 There’s a couple of different ways to browse through the issues, and the reviews, interviews, articles, columns, and photos date back to 1990, so there’s plenty of material to go through! ■

 All of the blog’s photos, videos, and text is by Richard Johnson unless otherwise noted.
 Enjoy!